Diffusion limits of the random walk Metropolis algorithm in high dimensions: Introduction

-Despite the apparent simplicity of target measures of the form \eqref{eq:target1} and \eqref{eq:target2} the intuition obtained from the study of Metropolis-Hastings methods applied to these models with product structure is in fact extremely valuable.
-The two key results which need to be transferred to a more general non-product measure setting are: (i) the scaling of the proposal variance with $N$ in order to ensure order one acceptance probabilities; (ii) the derivation of diffusion limits for the RWM algorithm with a time-scale factor which can be maximized over all acceptance probabilities.
-There is some work concerning scaling limits for MCMC methods applied to target measures which are not of product form: the paper \cite{Beda:09} studies hierarchical target distributions; the paper \cite{Brey:etal:04} studies target measures which arise in nonlinear regression, and have a mean field structure, and the paper \cite{Brey:Robe:00} studies target densities which are Gibbs measures.
-We add further to this literature on scaling limits for measures with non-product form by adopting the framework studied in \cite{Besk:etal:08,Besk:etal:0101,Besk:Stua:07}.
-There the authors consider a target distribution $\pi$ which lies in an infinite dimensional, real separable Hilbert space which is absolutely continuous with respect to a Gaussian measure $\pi_0$ with mean zero and covariance operator $C$ (see Section~\ref{sec:pre} for details).
-The Radon-Nikodym derivative $\frac{d\pi}{d\pi_0}$ has the form: \begin{equs} \frac{d\pi}{d\pi_0} = M_{\Psi} \exp ( -\Psi(x) ) \end{equs} for a real valued $\pi_0-$measurable functional $\Psi$ on the Hilbert space and $M_{\Psi}$ a normalizing constant.
-In Section~\ref{sec:psin} we will specify, and discuss, the precise assumptions on $\Psi$ which we adopt in this paper.
-This infinite dimensional framework for the target measures, besides being able to capture a huge number of useful models arising in practice \cite{Hair:Stua:Voss:10,Stua:10}, also has an inherent mathematical structure which makes it amenable to the derivation of diffusion limits in infinite dimensions, whilst retaining links to the product structure that has been widely studied.
+Despite the apparent simplicity of target measures of the form~(\ref{eqtarget1}) and~(\ref{eqtarget2}), the intuition obtained from the study of Metropolis--Hastings methods applied to these models with product structure is, in fact, extremely valuable.
+The two key results which need to be transferred to a~more general nonproduct measure setting are (i) the scaling of the proposal variance with~$N$ in order to ensure order one acceptance probabilities; (ii) the derivation of diffusion limits for the RWM algorithm with a~time-scale factor which can be maximized over all acceptance probabilities.
+There is some work concerning scaling limits for MCMC methods applied to target measures which are not of product form; the paper~\cite{Beda09} studies hierarchical target distributions; the paper \cite{Breyetal04} studies target measures which arise in nonlinear regression and have a~mean field structure and the paper~\cite{BreyRobe00} studies target densities which are Gibbs measures.
+We add further to this literature on scaling limits for measures with nonproduct form by adopting the framework studied in \cite{Besketal08,Besketal0101,BeskStua07}.
+There the authors consider a~target distribution~$\pi$ which lies in an infinite dimensional, real separable Hilbert space which is absolutely continuous with respect to a~Gaussian measure $\pi_0$ with mean zero and covariance operator~$C$ (see Section~\ref{secpre} for details).
+The Radon--Nikodym derivative $\frac{d\pi}{d\pi_0}$ has the form

+for a~real valued $\pi_0$-measurable functional~$\Psi$ on the Hilbert space and $M_{\Psi}$ a~normalizing constant.
+In Section~\ref{secpsin} we will specify and discuss the precise assumptions on $\Psi$ which we adopt in this paper.
+This infinite-dimensional framework for the target measures, besides being able to capture a~huge number of useful models arising in practice~\cite{HairStuaVoss10,Stua10}, also has an inherent mathematical structure which makes it amenable to the derivation of diffusion limits in infinite dimensions, while retaining links to the product structure that has been widely studied.
 We highlight two aspects of this mathematical structure.